jestem00/Tezos-On-chain-NFT/README.md

 This smart contract has been writen to provide a simple way to mint on-chain artwork with the Tezos blockchain It is written in the Legacy SmartPy programming language speicifally for use with the legacy.smartpy.io/ide compiler

 Author: jestemzero with assistance from ChatGPT, Gemini and Claude LLMs

-xTwiiter: @jestemzero
-Warpcast: @jestemzero
-Discord: @jestemzero
+xTwiiter / Warpcast / Discord: @jestemzero

 IMPORTANT: On-chain artwork is saved with a datarUri format in the "artifactUri" metadata attribute Objkt.com currently does not recognize artifactUri strings longer than 254 characters